 "While I was pregnant with twins during the second trimester, I was shedding like crazy.

-Every day I collected bunches of hair and I thought I was going bald.
-No one could tell me why I was losing hair - during pregnancy it was supposed to get thicker?
+Every day I collected bunches of hair, and I thought I was going bald.
+No one could tell me why I was losing hair - during pregnancy, was supposed to get thicker?

 Re: Hair loss

 "Hi, are you still taking prenatal vitamins?
 It is recommended to continue with them for at least six months postpartum.